 Kia ora my name is Anji Simmons.
 I am a mother of three.
 I am very familiar with the crèche as all three of my children came to the creche.

-I have been a relief teacher for a number of years in a few different centres and have been at working at Northcote Point Community Crèche part-time for a couple of years.
+I have been a relief teacher for a number of years in a few different centres and have been working at Northcote Point Community Crèche part-time since 2013.
 I am bouncy, colourful and full of life.
 I’m a great big kid at heart and like to mix it up with some energetic crazy.
-I’m loud and animated and love messy play.
+I’m very animated and love messy play.